Church of Jesus Christ of Latter Day Saints (Strangite): Animal sacrifice

 Animal sacrifice was instituted in the Strangite church under Strang's leadership, primarily as a part of Strangite celebration rituals.
 Though the chapter on "Sacrifices" in Strang's Book of the Law of the Lord speaks of them as being offered for sins, the prohibition on such sacrifices contained in 3 Nephi 9:19–20, meant that Strang focused instead on sacrifice as an element of religious festivities, especially the commemoration of his own coronation as king (July 8, 1850).
 The head of every house, from the king to his lowest subject, was to offer "a heifer, or a lamb, or a dove.
 Every man a clean beast, or a clean fowl, according to his household."

 The killing of sacrifices was a prerogative of Strangite Priests, but female Priests were specifically barred from participating in this aspect of the priestly office.
 "Firstfruits" offerings were also demanded from all Strangite agricultural harvests.

-Animal sacrifices are no longer practiced by the Strangites, though belief in their correctness is still required.
+Animal sacrifices are no longer practiced by the Strangites, but belief in their correctness is still required.

 Monotheism and the vocation of Jesus Christ

 Strangites reject both the traditional Christian doctrine of the virgin birth of Jesus Christ and the Mormon doctrine of plurality of gods.
-They insist that there is but one eternal God, the Father, and that alleged progression to godhood (a doctrine supposedly taught by Smith; Strangites reject that assertion) is impossible.
-God has always been God, say they, and he is one Person (not three, as in the traditional Christian Trinity).
+They insist that there is but one eternal God, the Father, and that alleged progression to godhood (a doctrine supposedly taught by Smith, but Strangites reject that assertion) is impossible.
+They believe that God has always been God, and he is one Person (not three, as in the traditional Christian Trinity).

 Jesus Christ, Strangites believe, was the natural-born son of Mary and Joseph, who was chosen from before all time to be the Savior of mankind, but who had to be born as an ordinary mortal of two human parents (rather than being begotten by the Father or the Holy Spirit) to be able to truly fulfill his Messianic role.
 Strang claimed that the earthly Christ was in essence "adopted" as God's son at birth, and fully revealed as such during the transfiguration.
 After proving himself to God by living a perfectly sinless life, he was thus enabled to provide an acceptable sacrifice for the sins of men, prior to his resurrection and ascension.

 Free agency

 Musing at length on the nature of sin and evil, Strang wrote that of all things that God could give to man, he could never give him experience.
-Thus, if "free agency" were to be real, said Strang, humanity must be given the opportunity to fail and to learn from its own mistakes.
+Thus, if "free agency" were to be real, humanity must be given the opportunity to fail and to learn from its own mistakes.
 The ultimate goal for each human being, according to Strangites, is to willingly conform oneself to the revealed character of God in every way, preferring good to evil not out of any fear of punishment or desire for reward, but rather "on account of the innate loveliness of undefiled goodness; of pure unalloyed holiness."

 Sabbatarianism

-The Strangite church observes the seventh-day Sabbath — i.e., Saturday — as the Book of the Law commanded it, in lieu of Sunday.
+Strangites observe the seventh-day Sabbath—i.e., Saturday—as the Book of the Law commanded it, in lieu of Sunday.